DangPham112000/blog/engineerblog/content/docs/research/encryption.md

 ![Asymmetric](/research/encription/Asymmetric.png)

-### Demo of public key encryption and private key decryption
+### Public key encryption and private key decryption

 This example demonstrates asymmetric encryption using an RSA **public key to encrypt** and an RSA **private key to decrypt** a message in Node.js with the crypto module